Marco-Scherzer/MSimpleServer/app/src/main/java/README.md

-# This is the Page of MSimpleServer and my Simple Mini Server Architecture.
+## This is the Page of My simple mini server architecture.
-### Development started in early 2025 (3 weeks) and has currently reached four weeks of progress (status as of October 31, 2025).
+## Development started in early 2025 (3 weeks) and has currently reached four weeks of progress (status as of October 31, 2025).
-### This early version focuses on HTTP and HTTPS handler implementations and currently supports only simple HttpServer and HttpsServer features with a focus on security through minimalism.
+## This early version focuses on HTTP and HTTPS handler implementations and currently supports only simple HttpServer and HttpsServer features with a focus on security through minimalism.
-### MSimpleServer is a single-developer project implemented entirely in Java.
-External dependencies: 0.
-### It currently runs on both desktop and Android environments via console interface.
-### While the current focus is on Android GUI integration ( com.marcoscherzer.mminigui ), the core package ( com.marcoscherzer.msimpleserver ) remains platform-independent and compatible with desktop environments.
-Important: This private repository is archived at irregular intervals with timestamps stored on an independent archiving site.
-For that reason, it may temporarily be set a short time to public during the archiving process.
-It is strictly forbidden to interact with this repository in any way.
-###
-#### Common About-Me:
-Im an oldschool alrounder not a specialist.
-Not for networking, nor for http things or Android.
-I recently transitioned from multiplatform development to Android-specific projects.
-My current work is intended solely for internal use within my own self‑employment, which means for myself and my projects.

 <br>
 <br>